cuebook/cuelake/docs/getting-started.md

 Attach `AmazonS3FullAccess` policy.

 ### Setup S3 buckets
-In your AWS console, create two new S3 buckets.
-CueLake will use these buckets to store Iceberg and Spark tables.
+In your AWS console, create a new S3 bucket.
+CueLake will use this bucket to store Iceberg and Spark tables.

-Next setup these S3 buckets as the warehouse locations in Spark.
+Next setup this S3 bucket as the warehouse location in Spark.
 Go to the Settings screen in CueLake and click on Interpreter Settings tab.
 Search for **spark** interpreter.
 In the spark interpreter, click on `edit`.

 ![Node IAM Role ARN](images/Spark_Interpreter.png)

 Go to the bottom of the paragraph.
-Enter S3 bucket path for Spark tables as value in `spark.sql.warehouse.dir` property and for Iceberg tables in `spark.sql.catalog.cuelake.warehouse` property.
-Below is a sample property setup.
+Enter the S3 bucket path in two properties as below.
+`spark.sql.warehouse.dir` property is used for Spark tables. `spark.sql.catalog.cuelake.warehouse` property is used for iceberg tables.

 ```
-spark.sql.warehouse.dir	                s3a://cuebook/warehouse
+spark.sql.warehouse.dir	                s3a://<YourBucketName>/warehouse
-spark.sql.catalog.cuelake.warehouse	    s3a://cuebook/cuelake
+spark.sql.catalog.cuelake.warehouse	    s3a://<YourBucketName>/cuelake
 ```

 Click `Save` and restart the interpreter.